gauravnetes/chaos-middleware/Readme.md

 Core Features
 - Latency Injection: Simulate slow network connections with fixed or variable delays.

-- Error Injection: Randomly return 500 errors to test your frontend's error-handling logic.
+- Customizable Error Injection: Randomly return specific HTTP errors (like 401 or 429) to test all your UI's error states.

+- Smarter Targeting: Apply chaos only to specific HTTP methods like POST or DELETE.

+- On-Demand Activation: Toggle chaos on and off with a simple URL query parameter—no server restarts needed!

 - Framework-Agnostic: Works seamlessly with Express, Next.js, and other compatible frameworks.